 What is Portrait mode?

-Portrait mode is an iPhone camera feature which helps you take better pictures by capturing a sharp subject with a blurred background, so full focus is on what you’re shooting.
+Portrait mode is a camera feature which helps you take better pictures by capturing a sharp subject with a blurred background, so full focus is on what you’re shooting.
 It was engineered to improve close-up photos of one person.

 On iPhone 8 Plus, iPhone X and newer iPhones, you can use the Portrait Lighting feature to apply studio-quality effects to your Portrait images after you've taken them.
 You can also take a selfie in Portrait mode on iPhone X and newer models - just switch to the front camera and swipe to Portrait mode.

 On older Samsung devices, Portrait mode is available but it's referred to as Live Focus.

 The Sony Xperia 5 III 5G has a feature called Portrait selfie, which the front camera uses.

 The image below shows two almost-identical pictures - this how a photo focused on a person might look if it was taken without Portrait mode (on the left) and with Portrait mode (on the right).
 The image on the right has a slightly blurred background, which brings the image subject clearly to the foreground - focusing your attention on them.